Stormont Leaders Demand Answers Over Vetting of Former Police Ombudsman

 What's Next

-Prime Minister Starmer has confirmed that the ongoing Fulford review into security vetting will now encompass the issues raised about Ms Anderson's appointment.
-The Northern Ireland Office has stated it is examining its records and will respond shortly, according to the Belfast Telegraph.
+Prime Minister Starmer has confirmed that the ongoing Fulford review into security vetting — originally commissioned in response to the Mandelson affair — will now encompass the issues raised about Ms Anderson's appointment.
+The review, led by Sir Adrian Fulford, is expected to report in due course, with its findings likely to have significant implications for the appointments process across sensitive public roles in Northern Ireland and beyond.
+The Northern Ireland Office has stated it is examining its records and will respond to the specific allegations in due course.